 Cons: Not a lot of coverage.

 These things should get a six out of five for style.
 Especially in the white/red colorway.
-These guys have officially passed my classic Raybans for favorite “style-focused” sunglasses in my arsenal.
+These guys have officially passed our tester’s classic Raybans for favorite “style-focused” sunglasses in his arsenal.
 The fact that they are also good for skiing is just icing on the cake.
 One interesting feature is the thin metal arms, which look great and sure make it’s easy to slip these sunglasses on and off, especially with a hat or helmet on.
 However, those thin arms do make the glasses prone to slippage when perched on top of the head, lacking the grip of a plastic arm.
 The lenses are great for skiing, using Anon’s Perceive polarized lens tech, and thin side shields provide some amount of side coverage, but certainly not as much as the higher-performance options above.CHECK PRICE ON Burton

 Pros: Solid performance style, good lens tech, extra clear lens.